The Longest Ride (film)

 The Longest Ride is a 2015 American romantic drama film directed by George Tillman Jr. and written by Craig Bolotin.
-Based on Nicholas Sparks' 2013 novel of the same name, the film stars Britt Robertson, Scott Eastwood, Jack Huston, Oona Chaplin, and Alan Alda.
+Based on Nicholas Sparks' 2013 novel, the film stars Britt Robertson, Scott Eastwood, Jack Huston, Oona Chaplin, and Alan Alda.
 The film was released on April 10, 2015, by 20th Century Fox.

 Plot

 Professional bull rider Luke Collins meets Sophia Danko, an art student at Wake Forest University, after she attends a PBR event.
 On the way home from their first date, they spot a car crash in the woods and help rescue an elderly man from the vehicle, along with a box full of letters.

 In the hospital, Sophia visits the 91-year-old man she rescued, Ira Levinson.
 He explains the letters are what he wrote as a teen to his late wife, Ruth, and she offers to read them to him, which tell the story of how they met and fell in love in 1940.

 In flashbacks, Ruth tells a young Ira that she wants a big family, and he eventually proposes to her before leaving to fight in World War II.
 However, Ira is shot during an attack and is later informed that he can no longer have children, news that causes distance between Ruth and Ira when he returns.
 Regardless, they decide to make it work and move in together, decorating the house with many paintings that Ruth and he love.

 Back in the present day, Ira is moved to a nursing home where Sophia continues to visit.
 Luke continues bull riding as Sophia and he fall in love.
 He attends an art exhibit with her, which he finds uninteresting, and they realize how different their two worlds are; Luke says he does not feel their relationship will work.

 Sophia goes to Ira for advice, who tells her how he and Ruth made it work.
 In flashbacks, it is revealed that Ruth, a school teacher, became attached to a young student named Daniel McDonald after finding out she and Ira wouldn't have children of their own.
 They wanted to adopt him but Daniel's uncaring relatives wouldn't allow it.